 If you are living in an on-campus residence hall and plan to arrive before it opens, the Office of Residence Life will allow you to move in to attend Orientation.
-The earliest you can move in is the date listed on your I-20/DS-2019 form.
+The earliest you can move in is the start date listed on your I-20/DS-2019 form (early arrival housing fees may apply).
 If you arrive earlier, you will need to secure a hotel room.
 If you prefer to live off campus, you will need to stay in a hotel until you locate an apartment.
 Early move-in is arranged by OIP based on your submitted arrival information.
-More information on local hotels can be found online (umaine.edu/international/admitted).
+More information on local hotels can be found online

+(umaine.edu/international/admitted).